Thermal Engine User Guide

 Temperature Output Interpretation

-- t_surf: Temperature at cable surface
+- surface_temperature: Temperature at cable surface

-- t_avg: Average temperature across the conductor
+- average_temperature: Average temperature across the conductor

-Typically: t_core > t_avg > t_surf
+Typically: core_temperature > average_temperature > surface_temperature

 Wind Angle Conventions